mmider/cnc_log/pages/issue_002.md

 3. Let the machine sit for 1 hour.
 4. Complete the [hello_world](https://my.carbide3d.com/gswso/09/) lesson.
 5. Take a picture of the result.
-6. Check the X-motor and X-motor extension for any build-up of heat.
+6. Check the x-motor and x-motor extension for any build-up of heat.
 7. Move around the x-motor connections looking for high-pitched squeaks.
-8. Jog x-axis left and right continuously while moving the X motor and X motor extension cables.
+8. Jog x-axis left and right continuously while moving the x-motor and x-motor extension cables.

 ### Slight modification